Saint Nicholas Greek Orthodox Church

 School Age Greek Language Classes (3-18 years old)

-Zoom classes are time flex and are offered Mondays, Wednesdays, and/or Fridays.
+2. On-Line classes: These classes are time flex and are offered on Mondays, Wednesdays, and/or Fridays.

 Adult Greek Language Classes (18 years and older)